Skip to main content

 While IRS audit reconsideration is helpful, it only applies in certain situations.
 Here are common reasons to request one:

-- The IRS made an assessment based on a substitute return it prepared for you (a “substitute for return” occurs when the IRS files a return on your behalf due to lack of filing), and you now file your return, resulting in lower tax.
+• The IRS made an assessment based on a substitute return it prepared for you (a “substitute for return” occurs when the IRS files a return on your behalf due to a lack of filing), and you now file your return, resulting in a lower tax.

 Here are two common situations where taxpayers can take advantage of audit reconsideration.

-- The IRS selected Tim’s Form 1040 for a correspondence examination.
-However, Tim did not respond to the exam letter, which resulted in the IRS assessing tax, interest, and penalties.
-He has documentation for the deductions that were disallowed.
-Tim should request reconsideration so the IRS can review this information, which will reverse the assessment.
+1. The IRS selected Tim’s Form 1040 for a correspondence examination.
+However, Tim did not respond to the exam letter, which led the IRS to assess tax, interest, and penalties.
+He has documentation for the disallowed deductions.
+Tim should request reconsideration so the IRS can review this information and reverse the assessment.

-- Daisy failed to file tax returns for two years.
-The IRS prepared her tax returns but did not use the correct filing status or account for all allowable credits.
+2. Daisy failed to file tax returns for two years.
+The IRS prepared her tax returns, but did not use the correct filing status or account for all allowable credits.
 Daisy can correct these errors by filing her returns.

 However, certain situations do not qualify for audit reconsideration.
 For example, audit reconsideration isn’t an option if you’ve already agreed to the tax assessment by signing an agreement or if the U.S. Tax Court or another court has already decided on your case.